SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Prediction?

 Problem: We explore the use of large language models (LLMs) for next-utterance prediction in human dialogue.
 Despite recent advances in LLMs demonstrating their ability to engage in natural conversations with users, we show that even leading models surprisingly struggle to predict a human speaker’s next utterance.
 Instead, humans can readily anticipate forthcoming utterances based on multi-modal cues—such as gestures, gaze, and emotional tone—from the context.

 Method: To systematically examine whether LLMs can reproduce this ability, we propose SayNext-Bench, a benchmark that evaluates LLMs and Multimodal LLMs (MLLMs) on anticipating context-conditioned responses from multimodal cues spanning a variety of real-world scenarios.
 To support this benchmark, we build SayNext-PC, a novel large-scale dataset containing dialogues with rich multimodal cues.
-Building on this, we further develop a dual-route prediction MLLM, SayNext-Chat, that incorporates cognitive-inspired design to emulate the predictive processing in conversation.
+Building on this, we further develop a dual-route prediction MLLM, SayNext-Chat, that incorporates cognitively inspired design to emulate the predictive processing in conversation.
 Experimental results demonstrate that our model outperforms state-of-the-art MLLMs in terms of lexical overlap, semantic similarity, and emotion consistency.
-Our results verify the feasibility of next-utterance prediction with LLMs from multimodal cues, and emphasize the indispensable role of non-verbal cues as the foundation of natural human interaction.

 Dataset Viewer